DuaneDave/Recipe-app/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank...
+We would like to thank [Microverse](https://github.com/principlebrothers/CosmosExpress/issues/new) for inspiring this project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>